jorgehog/BADAss/README.md

 ##Beautiful And Descriptive Assert
 ----------------------------

-###BADASS is an assert framework desgined for easy and clean yet very descriptive assertion calls.
+###BADAss is an assert framework desgined for easy and clean yet very descriptive assertion calls.
 ###The goal is to improve efficiency and transparency of assertion calls by using user defined functions which trigger only on assertion breaks.

 ###Please see the test source file for examples of use.